dtbinh/mindstorm_game/README.md

 ## TODO:
 1. Make the server/robot not crash with multiple people controlling it.
-2. Redirection for the lobby on the website.
-3. Motor controlling for multiple people
+2. Motor controlling for multiple people